thoughtworks-jumpstart/jumpstart/functional-programming.md

 * Pure &gt; Side Effects
   * Calling the same function with same input, you always get back the same result
   * This leads to [referential transparency](https://www.sitepoint.com/what-is-referential-transparency/)
+* Composition &gt; Inheritance
+  * In order to reuse a piece of functionality, you should prefer to define it as a function ans reuse it.
+  * Build a complex system by composing more basic components/functions.
 * Immutability/Stateless &gt; State Mutation
   * Objects with mutable state are harder to analyze when they don't behave well
   * Prefer [Immutable Objects](https://facebook.github.io/immutable-js/)